 The complete streets projects and initiatives, have often faced push backs from the traffic police, a critical stakeholder in project planning and implementation.
-This had led to slowing down the works and highlights the need to better understand and to align interests with the traffic police.
+This has led to slowing down the works and highlights the need to understand and align interests with the traffic police.
 Tactical urbanism became a powerful tool to help bridge this relation and convince stakeholders to the benefits of the interventions.

 Two trial runs were conducted as part of the pedestrian plaza project in T Nagar.
-It helped in understanding how the people responded to the intervention, collecting citizen feedback and in building support for the project.
+It helped in understanding people's response to the intervention, collecting citizen feedback, and in building support for the project.
 Visitors witnessed a new Pondy Bazaar, bustling with activity and games throughout the morning.
 The lack of congestion despite diverted traffic further added to the success of the experiment.